Building Healthy Families looking for participants

 Having gone through nearly 12 sessions of Building Healthy Families, Lisa Curd noticed she and her 11-year-old son Austin have been eating better foods, working on portion control and moving more.

-Pershing, is a Hastings native, who attends George Washington University, but is working part time for the South Heartland District Health Department.
+Pershing, a Hastings native, attends George Washington University, but is working part time for the South Heartland District Health Department.

-Building Healthy Families is a 12-week, family-based adolescent weight management and lifestyle program that works with children ages 6-12 who are in the 95th percentile or above for body mass index and their families to provide education on living a healthy life, improve eating habits, and encourage physical activity through weekly education sessions.
+Building Healthy Families is a 12-week, family-based adolescent weight management and lifestyle program that works with children ages 6-12 who are in the 95th percentile or above for body mass index and their families to provide education on living a healthy life, improving eating habits, and encouraging physical activity through weekly education sessions.

-Each week, the class provides the families with a healthy dinner, education about a specific topic that deals with nutrition and lifestyle, and we have the families participate in different physical activities.
+Each week, the class provides the families with a healthy dinner, education about a specific topic that deals with nutrition and lifestyle, and different physical activities.

 The first cohort took place at Alcott Elementary.